uchicago-capp-30320/RouteRangers/documentation/datamodel.md

 - RidershipStation
 - BikeStation
 - BikeRidership
-- Survey
+- SurveyUser
-- SurveyAnswer
+- SurveyResponse

-- PlannedRoute
+## Demographics

-The **Demographics** table contains demographic information at the Census Tract level, containing information for the following variables: Population, Median Household Income, Means of Transportation to Work, Time of Departure to Go to Work, Travel Time to Work, Vehicles Available and Disability Status.
+The **Demographics** table contains demographic information at the Census Tract level obtained from the American Community Survey, containing information for the following variables: Population, Median Household Income, Means of Transportation to Work, Time of Departure to Go to Work, Travel Time to Work, Vehicles Available and Disability Status.
 The table is structured in the following way:

 | Name                           | Type                 | Description                                          |
 | ------------------------------ | -------------------- | -----------------------------------------------------|